domeengine/dome/docs/installation.md

 You can also download the example `game.egg` from the GitHub repository to test dome.
 Place it in the same folder as your executable and then run dome, and it should begin playing.

-## Build from Source
+## Method 2: Build from Source

 DOME should build fine on Mac OS X and most flavors of linux, so long as gcc, git and SDL2 are installed.
+On Mac OS X, you should install SDL2 using [Homebrew](https://brew.sh) using the command `brew install sdl2`.

 Windows is supported, but it's only been tested using a MinGW-w64 MSYS2 environment.
 For information on setting this up, follow [this guide.](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2)